mlcuadra1/Churn-Risk-EDA/README.md

 ## Objectives

-The main objective of this project (so far) is:
+The main objective of this project is:

-> **To perform EDA on churn data to develop insights about the telco company's reasons for churning and prepare for feature engineering.**
+> **To perform EDA on churn data to develop insights about the telco company's reasons for churning and make a churn prediction model.**

 To achieve this objective, I broke it down to 3 smaller objectives:

 1. Look at the individual distributions of the numerical features like call fails and subscription length.
-2. Perform bivariate analysis on features vs. churn using violin plots and bar charts.
+2. Perform bivariate analysis on indepedent variables vs. target feature 'churn' using violin plots and bar charts, and identify which features are best for the model.
-4. Find features that have significant differences between churning and non-churning customers and identify them as important features.
+3. Construct a model that predicts if a customer is going to churn.

 ## Methodology